 - Science data are in the process of being collected.
 A student survey is pending to determine why students are making the choices they are making regarding science.

-- 2013-2014 Members: Joel Relihan (Coordinator) Thandi Buthelezi, Vicki Bartolini (fall) Scott Gelber (spring), Barbara Darling-Smith, Audrey Adam (Director of Institutional Research), Pat Santilli (Registrar)
+- 2014-2015 Members: Gail Sahar (Coordinator) Thandi Buthelezi, Barbara Darling-Smith, Scott Gelber, Paul Prewitt-Freilino (Director of Institutional Research), Pat Santilli (Registrar)

-- The charge of the reestablished Connections Subcommittee is to consider and recommend the approval (or disapproval) of Student-Initiated Connection proposals.
+- The charge of the Connections Subcommittee is to consider and recommend the approval (or disapproval) of Student-Initiated Connection proposals.
 Additionally, the Subcommittee is to bring general issues of policy questions arising from review of the proposals to the Educational Policy Committee.
 (April 23, 2009, Ed Pol Minutes, 2008-2009, Ed Pol Annual Report)